thorstenrie/ts-seedbox/README.md

 # ts-seedbox
 [RTorrent](https://github.com/rakshasa/rtorrent/wiki) and [Archlinux](https://archlinux.org/) based seedbox container that tries to keep it simple ([KISS principle](https://en.wikipedia.org/wiki/KISS_principle)).
-One purpose could be to support distributing free software if you can spare server and bandwidth ressources (e.g., [Archlinux](https://archlinux.org/download/)).
+One purpose could be to support distributing free software if you can spare server and bandwidth resources (e.g., [Archlinux](https://archlinux.org/download/)).
 After the network and container setup is completed, just put torrent files into the container's *watch/start* directory and the file will be downloaded to the host *download* directory and continued to be seeded.

-- **Security**: rTorrent is run from a non-root system user
+- **Security**: rTorrent is run from a non-root system user, ready and recommended to be run in a new user namespace
-- **Functionality**: rTorrent is pre-configured for use on a home/self-hosted server
+- **Functionality**: rTorrent is pre-configured for use on a home/self-hosted server and ready to download trackerless torrents
 - **Easy setup**: Use the example shell scripts for an easy start to launch the container and start downloading and seeding

 Clone the git repository with: